c3lang/c3-web/docs/implementation-details/specification.md

 The optional label has the form `LABEL:` and follows the rules in *Blocks and scope*.
 A label permits a labelled `break` or `continue` to target this statement.

+When the then-clause is not a compound statement, it must appear on the same source line as the closing parenthesis of the condition.
+A non-compound then-clause on a separate line is a syntax error.

+An if statement may be labelled and exited by a labelled `break`.
+An unlabelled `break` may not exit an if statement; it would otherwise be ambiguous between the enclosing if and any surrounding loop or switch.

 ### Switch statement

 ```